Adejumok/World-Oldest-Businesses/README.md

 The longevity of businesses is a testament to their resilience and ability to adapt to changing times.
 This project focuses on exploring and analyzing data about the world's oldest businesses to gain a deeper understanding of their origins, industries, and survival strategies.
 By utilizing Python's data analytics capabilities, we aim to extract valuable insights and tell compelling stories about these remarkable establishments.

+## Objectives
+The main objectives of this project are:

+Identify and analyze the world's oldest businesses across various industries and regions.
+Explore the historical context and factors contributing to the longevity of these businesses.
+Investigate the strategies and practices adopted by these businesses to survive and thrive over the years.
+Visualize the distribution and trends of the oldest businesses across different time periods and geographic locations.
+Uncover interesting stories and anecdotes about these enduring establishments.

 ## Data

 The data used in this project is a CSV file containing data on the World Oldest Businesses.
 We import the data into our notebook and clean it as needed.